Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/enforcing-github-actions-policies-for-your-enterprise.md

 ---
 title: Enforcing GitHub Actions policies for your enterprise
-intro: 'Enterprise administrators can manage access to {% data variables.product.prodname_actions %} in an enterprise.'
+intro: "Enterprise administrators can manage access to {% data variables.product.prodname_actions %} in an enterprise."
 redirect_from:
   - /enterprise/admin/github-actions/enforcing-github-actions-policies-for-your-enterprise
   - /admin/github-actions/enforcing-github-actions-policies-for-your-enterprise
 versions:
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Actions